Azzaare/CompressedStacks.cpp/README.md

 ## Credits
 Although this project is a joint work, based on the theoretical work in [Barba *et al.*](https://arxiv.org/abs/1208.3663), credits belong to specific authors for part of the implementation.
-The work covering the implementation of the Stack Algorithm framework, the Comrpessed Stack structure and extras functionalities (```include``` and ```extras``` repositories) has been done by [Jean-Francois Baffier](https://github.com/Azzaarehttps://github.com/Azzaare).
+The work covering the implementation of the Stack Algorithm framework, the Compressed Stack structure and extras functionalities (```include``` and ```extras``` repositories) has been done by [Jean-Francois Baffier](https://github.com/Azzaarehttps://github.com/Azzaare).
 All the examples and their generating algorithms, along with all the test have been implemented by [Yago Diez](https://github.com/nicill).

 ## License
 This project is an open source software under the MIT license.
 Please check the ```LICENSE``` file for further information.